Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 > NOTE :
 >
 > + A agent node will not be added repeatedly.
-> + If the name of new added agent node already exist, it will be appended "_" until it doesn't repeated.
+> + If the name of new added agent node already exist, it will be appended `_` until it doesn't repeated.
+> + <font color =aqua>**Your must save your modified state script <font color =red>in time</font> before you modify this property.Otherwise you will lost all unsave operation of them。**</font>
+> + **New:** If your add a agent node which has a external script, its script will be preload and set as  the agent node variable's type in state script automatically.
+Otherwise it will be set as Godot Native class.

-4. Custom Class List
+4. ~~Custom Class List~~（Removed, instead by the new feature.）

-   **Full version feature**
+   ~~**Full version feature**~~

-	​		This is a Dictionary property for adding custom class :
+	​		~~This is a Dictionary property for adding custom class :~~

-	​		If  the class of your agent node is a custom class which does not use "class_name" to defined as a global class, you can add the script absolute path (right click the script file in the file system and click "Copy Path" to copy its absolute path) to this list.
+	​	~~If  the class of your agent node is a custom class which does not use "class_name" to defined as a global class, you can add the script absolute path (right click the script file in the file system and click "Copy Path" to copy its absolute path) to this list.
 When you added agent node is  the custom class which is added to this list, it will be set to State script with a correct variable type, and you can get benefit of code completion from its custom variable type.
-This is very helpful for code completion when the custom class does not need to be exposed to the global.
+This is very helpful for code completion when the custom class does not need to be exposed to the global.~~

-	​		According to Godot's style of naming, in general, file names follow snake_case, while class names follow CamelCase.
-So it will convert file name to CamelCase as it class name.
+	​		~~According to Godot's style of naming, in general, file names follow snake_case, while class names follow CamelCase.
+So it will convert file name to CamelCase as it class name.~~

 ![](DOCUMENT.assets/custom_class.png)

-> NOTE :
+> ~~NOTE :~~
 >
-> + It will not add repeatedly if the script file path already existed.
+> + ~~It will not add repeatedly if the script file path already existed.~~
 >
-> + If the newly added file class name already exists, it will be attached "_" until it doesn't repeat.
+> + ~~If the newly added file class name already exists, it will be attached "_" until it doesn't repeat.~~

 5. debug